PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/3-tutorial/README.md

 The last step to start using billing is to have in your systems some way to process the events we send via webhook during the [subscription lifecycle](../2-concepts/README.md#subscription-lifecycle).

 In order to have everything running correctly, you must:
-- Communicate us your endpoint: we will send our events regularly to this URL.
+- Create a `POST` endpoint and communicate it to us: we will send our events regularly to this URL.
 - Communicate us a `basic` token for us to add to every request we send to the aforementionned URL.
+This step and whitelisting our URL ensures that your integration with Billing is as secure as possible.
-  - This extra security is optional but recommended.
-It takes the form of an additional `Authorization` header added to our webhook event requests:
+  - It takes the form of an additional `Authorization` header added to our webhook event requests:
   ```json
   {
     headers: {